openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 5. `CStorVolume` replica is reconciled by the corresponding `cStor target` that got created.

-6. The created `CStorVolumeReplicas` are placed on `CStorPoolInstances`.
-Now two `CStorVolumeReplicas` for the given PVC will be placed on the same `CStorPoolInstance`(CSPI).
-(The CVR is labelled with a CSPI UUID -- ths is what placement means)
+6. The CVR is labelled with a CSPI UUID , that means replicas will be distributed across the pools.
+No two CStorVolumeReplicas for the given PVC will be placed on the same CStorPoolInstance(CSPI).

 7. Now, pool manager pod have a replica controller running which reconciles for the CVR and executes the `ZFS` commands after reading the configuration from the CVR.